 Disciplinary Rules and Procedures

 Effective October 1, 2019, CFP Board's new Code of Ethics and Standards of Conduct replaced CFP Board’s current Code of Ethics, Rules of Conduct, Financial Planning Practice Standards and Terminology.
-The new Code and Standards will be enforced beginning June 30, 2020.
+The new Code and Standards are being enforced as of June 30, 2020.

 Article 1: Introduction

 Certified Financial Planner Board of Standards, Inc. (“CFP Board”) has adopted the Code of Ethics and Professional Responsibility (“Code of Ethics”), Rules of Conduct, and Financial Planning Practice Standards (“Practice Standards”), which establish the expected level of professional conduct and practice for CFP® professionals.
 CFP Board has also established the Fitness Standards for Candidates and Professionals Eligible for Reinstatement (“Fitness Standards”), which apply to candidates for CFP® certification and individuals who were previously certified and are eligible to reinstate the CFP® certification (“Professionals Eligible for Reinstatement”).

 CFP Board has established a process for appealing decisions of the Disciplinary and Ethics Commission and Administrative Orders.Review the Appeal Rules and Procedures